 Deciding on which discount broker in Canada to choose can be a challenge with all of the available choices.

 I’ve tried a few different investing platforms in the past.
-I have been using Questrade for many years now, so I know the ins-and-outs of the platform.
+I have been using Questrade for over six years now, so I know the ins-and-outs of the trading platform.

 I’ve written this comprehensive Questrade Review that can hopefully help you decide if it’s the right discount brokerage for you.